DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/07-design-report-in-power-bi-desktop.md

 10. To undo the cross filter, in the column/line chart, click an empty area of the visual.

-11. Hover the cursor over the map visual, and then at the top-right, click the **In Focus** icon.
+11. Hover the cursor over the map visual, and then at the top-right, click the **Focus mode** icon.

 	![Picture 96](Linked_image_Files/07-design-report-in-power-bi-desktop_image65.png)

-	*In focus mode zooms the visual to full page size.*
+	*Focus mode zooms the visual to full page size.*

 12. Hover the cursor over different segments of the pie charts to reveal tooltips.